PKS 1222+216: Flaring activity

 PKS 1222+216 is a blazar, mainly being optically violently variable on the electromagnetic spectrum and also described as a very high energy emitter.
-When first observed in April 2009 it was shown to be in an active phase, with an increasing amount of gamma-ray flux reaching around 4.6 ± 1.6 x 10^{−7} photons cm^{−2} s^{−1}.
-By December 15, 2009, the source's flux had reached 3.4 ± 0.5 x 10^{−6} photons cm^{−2} s^{−1}, marking this as an increase by a factor of 40.
+When first observed in April 2009 it was shown to be in an active phase, with an increasing amount of gamma-ray flux reaching around 4.6 ± 1.6 × 10^{−7} photons cm^{−2} s^{−1}.
+By December 15, 2009, the source's flux had reached 3.4 ± 0.5 × 10^{−6} photons cm^{−2} s^{−1}, marking this as an increase by a factor of 40.

 Two powerful gamma-ray flares were detected from PKS 1222+216 by various observations in April and June 2010.
 The object displayed a broken power-law form with observed spectra breaks near the ranges between 1 and 3 GeV photons.
 The optical polarimetric observations also noted the variability of the source in both polarization and position angle, with a detected decrease in brightness levels of 0.34 magnitude between 19 and 22 June in V band.
 Following the flare of April 2010, the source exhibited an immense increase in near-infrared flux.

 In 2014 PKS 1222+216 underwent several more flaring periods.
 When detected, both flares (Flare A and Flare B) were shown to be accompanied by two subflares, occurring within a time span of three days.
 The subflare of Flare A displayed a slow rising trend, reaching a maximum at MJD (56699 ± 0.5), subsequently followed by a rapid decrease.
 Subflare 2 of Flare A, displayed an increase to its maximum peak, before displaying a slow decay time.
-The flux for Flare A has been estimated as 3.2 ± 0.42 x 10^{−6} photon cm^{−2} s^{−1}.
+The flux for Flare A has been estimated as 3.2 ± 0.42 × 10^{−6} photon cm^{−2} s^{−1}.
 The subflares of Flare B on the other hand, showed a rapid rise time, subsequently followed by a slow decay time lasting 0.6 days.